hscstudio/angular1-yii2/documentation/04-create-web-client.md

 This is routing configuration of this sub module only.
 Every route have may templateUrl and controller.
 If You dont understand, I will analogize with Yii.
 - TemplateUrl is other file html as partial content in Yii maybe same with views
-- Controller is name of controller that do some process, for example set variable in template. in Yii maybe same with function of class controllers
+- Controller is name of controller that do some process, for example set variable in template. in Yii maybe same with function of class controllers if all routing is not met then it will be executed otherwise
 ```js
 .controller('index', ['$scope', '$http', function($scope,$http) {
 	// create a message to display in our view